MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions

 \subsection{Data Construction of {\dst}}

-Following a similar procedure of building {\dscf}, we construct the other segment: {\dst}, focusing on temporal-based, real-world fact updates.
+Following a similar procedure to building {\dscf}, we construct the other segment: {\dst}, focusing on temporal-based, real-world fact updates.
 We take two dumps of Wikidata: \texttt{2021-04} and \texttt{2023-04}, and obtain the differences between the two versions.
-We find that most changes in Wikidata come from the schema changes, i.e., (\emph{Encyclopédie}, \emph{instance of}, \emph{encyclopedia} $\to$ \emph{written work}) instead of actual fact updates.
+We find that most changes in Wikidata come from schema changes, i.e., (\emph{Encyclopédie}, \emph{instance of}, \emph{encyclopedia} $\to$ \emph{written work}) instead of actual fact updates.
 We then manually select 6 relations where the changes are most likely to align with real fact changes, e.g., (\emph{United Kingdom}, \emph{head of government}, \emph{Boris Johnson} $\to$ \emph{Rishi Sunak}).
-Similarly, we sample chains of facts and filter out unrecallable facts using GPT-J. When we generate edits given a fact chain, instead of sampling artificial counterfactual facts, we require that the edits come from the diff set between the two versions of Wikidata.
-Note that different from {\dscf}, each instance in {\dst} relates to only one edit, because all the edits are about position changes (e.g., \emph{head of state}) and involving two in a question is not coherent.
-The objective of this dataset is to evaluate whether the edited language models can answer questions which require real up-to-date knowledge.
+Similarly, we sample chains of facts and filter out unrecallable facts using GPT-J. When we generate edits given a fact chain, instead of sampling artificial counterfactual facts, we require that edits come from the diff set between the two versions of Wikidata.
+Note that different from {\dscf}, each instance in {\dst} relates to only one edit, because all the edits are about position changes (e.g., \emph{head of state}) and involving two in a question is not coherent. \tentative{The goal of this dataset is to evaluate how successfully edited language models can answer questions which involve authentic updates to real-world knowledge.}